christopherlaangsell/RumTodoMVC/README.md

 # Rum ToDo Sample Application

 Very basic (no styling), but fully functioning, TodoMVC using Rum.
-Code design and benchmarks were used for thesis comparing ClojureScript libraries.
+Possibly the only instance of a TodoMVC using just Rum's state control.
+Code design and benchmarks were used for survey paper comparing ClojureScript libraries.

 ### Development Build